Skip to main content

 If you drink alcohol regularly - for example, to relax and de-stress after work - it is easy to build up a tolerance.
 Before long, you may feel anxious, jittery, or be unable to sleep if you don't have a drink.

-• Thinking about how much you drink during the week - "there are a number of tools that can help you, such as the DrinkCompare Calculator or the Drinkaware App," says Dr John Larsen, director of evidence and impact at Drinkaware.
-"You will then find out the extent to which your drinking may be harmful to you and consider the potential benefits of cutting down."
+• Think about how much you drink during the week.
+This will help you assess the extent to which your drinking may be harmful to you, and consider the potential benefits of cutting down.

-• Starting with several drink-free days each week - if stopping altogether seems daunting at first.
+• Start with several drink-free days each week - if stopping altogether seems daunting at first.

-• Stopping altogether and seeking advice from a doctor or an organisation such as Alcoholics Anonymous - if drinking has become a serious problem, or is linked to mental health issues.
-"However, sometimes it's not safe to stop suddenly - for example, if the patient is at risk of seizures - and they may need help from a specialist centre, and perhaps a detox." says Morrison.
-"And if someone is anxious, depressed or can't sleep, they may also need treatment for this - perhaps medication or cognitive behavioural therapy."
+• Stop altogether and seek advice from a doctor or an organisation - such as Alcoholics Anonymous - if your drinking has become a serious problem, or is linked to mental health issues.
+Morrison says: "However, sometimes it's not safe to stop suddenly.
+For example, if you are susceptible to seizures, you may need help from a specialist centre, and perhaps a detox.
+If you are anxious, depressed or can't sleep, you may also need treatment for this - perhaps medicine or cognitive behavioural therapy."

-• Accepting the support of friends and family - and if needed of support groups and medical professionals.
+• Accept the support of friends and family and - if needed - support groups and medical professionals.

 Article history